BinarCode/laravel-restify/docs-v2/content/en/quickstart.md

 You may notice that Restify also use the `EnsureJsonApiHeaderMiddleware` middleware, which enforce you to use the `application/vnd.api+json` Accept header for your API requests.
 So make sure, even when using Postman (or something else) for making requests, that this `Accept header` is applied.

-### Exception Handling

-The `exception_handler` configuration allow you to use another default Exception Handler instead of the one Laravel provides by default.
-If you want to keep the default one, just left this configuration as `null`.

 ## Generate repository